labgem/PANORAMA/docs/user/clustering.md

     - MMseqs2 applies identity and coverage thresholds to group similar sequences.
 5. Process Clustering Results
     - Binary clustering results are converted to human-readable TSV format.
-    - Cluster IDs are assigned to group related gene families.
+    - Cluster IDs are assigned to group-related gene families.
 6. Write Results to Files
     - Final clustering results are saved with cluster assignments and membership details.

-## Clustring command Line Usage 🚀
+## Clustering command Line Usage

 - Fast clustering with linclust: